 AC Optimal Power Flow

-To perform the AC optimal power flow, we first need to have the PowerSystem type that has been created with the AC model.
+Performing AC optimal power flow first requires the PowerSystem type that has been created with the AC model.
 After that, create the AcOptimalPowerFlow type to establish the AC optimal power flow framework using the function:

 To solve the AC optimal power flow problem and obtain generator active and reactive power outputs, as well as bus voltage magnitudes and angles, users can use the following function: